Skip to content

 4. You rate how it felt: Again, Hard, Good, Easy.
 Each button shows the predicted next interval under it (e.g. < 1d, 4d, 2mo).

 FSRS then updates stability and difficulty, schedules the next due date, and Review advances to the next card.
-Done with the queue, the overlay closes; you’re caught up.
+Done with the queue, the overlay closes.
+You’re caught up.

-Under Settings -> Review:
+Under Settings -> Learning -> Review:

 SettingWhat it doesRange